Honors & Awards

 As a junior, Nabity rushed for 988 yards and 11 touchdowns, while helping his team reach the state championship, where the Antlers fell to Crete.
 Nabity chose to walk on at Nebraska over a scholarship offer from South Dakota State.

 The son of David and Kim Nabity, Graham was born on May 12, 1993.
-He is a construction management major and has been named to the Nebraska Scholar-Athlete Honor Roll three times.
+He is a construction management major and has been named to the Nebraska Scholar-Athlete Honor Roll four times.
 Nabity has been active in community outreach efforts, volunteering his time with Uplifting Athletes, People’s City Mission, Pilger tornado relief, FCA, Lincoln Food Bank, Husker Hotline and team hospital and community rec center visits.

 Nabity's Career Statistics